-Even though Moscow doesn't celebrate Christmas until January, the city is still extremely festive, with plenty of winter performances and celebrates to ring in the season.
+Even though Moscow doesn't celebrate Christmas until January, the city is still extremely festive, with plenty of winter performances and celebrations to ring in the season.

 - The annual Russian Winter Festival kicks off in the middle of December.
-Ice skating, winter markets, and amusement park rides are all part of the festivities, which go on from December 25 to January 5.
+Ice skating, winter markets, and amusement park rides are all part of the festivities, which are held from December 25 to January 5.

 - The Christmas classic "The Nutcracker" is performed at the Moscow Ice Palace from late December through early January.
 The cast includes world-renowned Olympic figure skaters, along with special effects, sumptuous costumes, and other surprises.